 Nantucket is a short ferry ride from Cape Cod’s town of Hyannis.
 View our Cape Cod visitors guide.

 Straight Wharf is one of the most famous restaurants serving up traditional Nantucket dinner.
 The restaurant is located in downtown Nantucket near one of the busy piers.
-It’s a bustling commercial district where you’ll find wonderful shopping & some of the best Nantucket MA restaurants.
+It’s a bustling commercial district where you’ll find wonderful shopping, beautiful accommodations & some of the best Nantucket MA restaurants.

 Straight Wharf is a historic icon.
 The restaurant has been a Nantucket staple for over 40 years!
 Travel & Leisure Magazine named Straight Wharf one of America’s top seafood restaurants.

 Straight Wharf is a bit pricey.
 They offer a price fix menu.
 With drinks, you can expect to spend $100 per person or more.

 Although, it’s totally worth it.
 Straight Wharf is one of the best restaurants on Nantucket!
 The service & food is absolutely amazing and well worth every penny.

 Come to Cru to see & be seen.
 Cru is considered one of the most glamorous restaurants in Nantucket.
 It’s also located in the heart of downtown Nantucket, not too far off of Straight Wharf.

 Although, Cru’s location is much more highly regarded as guests will enjoy ocean views from their table.